By Spike, Regular Contributor

 First of all, here’s what King Mukla is currently.

 His Hero Power is interesting.
 One Gold for 2 1/1 buffs is excellent, but comes with the downside that your opponents will get a Banana (0 Gold, give a friendly minion +1/+1) at the end of the round, so they’ll be able to buff a minion during the next buying phase.
+Updated: there is now a 20% chance to get a “Big Banana”, which gives +2/+2.
+It doesn’t make a notable difference to either his playstyle or competitive standing.
 As of 7/18/20, King Mukla actually isn’t that good.
 On the HSReplay Battlegrounds Tier List, he’s 32cd/44, in Tier 4, with a 24.2% pick rate and a 4.85 average placement.
 Ergo, he’s below average, but not absolutely terrible.
 His placements seem to skew towards 3rd-7th place, so by the data he’s a decent hero that doesn’t flop, but has a hard time clutching wins.
+Update: as of 12-29-2020, he’s in about the same spot.
+Still a terrible hero.

 King Mukla’s Hero Power used to passively give you a Banana whenever you sold a Beast.
 As with other examples of Heroes that reward/rewarded selling minions, such as Fungalmancer Flurgl or Sylvanas Windrunner (who didn’t sell them, just made them vanish into thin air), he wasn’t very good.
 Dancin’ Deryl is the one exception I can think of, but his reward for selling minions is fairly unique.